KingBuldoze/AI_Empathy_coach/README.md

 * **🎭 AI Patient Simulator:**
     * Simulates realistic patient personas (e.g., "John Miller," an anxious patient receiving a diagnosis.
     * Dynamic, unscripted responses based on a distinct personality and emotional state.;
-    * Reacts in real-time to the user's tone and choice of words.xfsd
+    * Reacts in real-time to the user's tone and choice of words.
 * **📝 Automated Feedback Engine:**
     * Analyzes the conversation transcript immediately after the session.
     * Scores performance on **Empathy**, **Clarity**, and **Patient-Centricity**.